jlyons210/botc/README.md

 ### [discord-bot-ol-bootsie](https://github.com/jlyons210/discord-bot-ol-bootsie) ("dbob", archived)

 Dbob was developed in early 2023 as I was learning both TypeScript and how to interface with LLMs.
-It was actively developed for about 18 months, and is now in maintenance mode.
+It was actively developed for about 18 months, and is now retired.

 #### 💡 Trivia
 > I'll point out that `botc` and `bootsie` have similar phonetics.
 Bootsie was one of my cats that passed away about 10 years ago.
 I run two instances of `dbob` using personas of my cats Boots and Manky. `dbob` was eventually containerized, and is a bot-container.
 Botc.
 There you have it :smile_cat: